SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 This example defines a new structure to store temperatures expressed in the Fahrenheit scale.
 The structure has one stored property, ``temperature``, which is of type ``Double``.
-The structure defines a single initializer method, ``init()``, with no parameters, which initializes the stored temperature value to ``32.0`` (the freezing point of water when expressed in the Fahrenheit scale).
+The structure defines a single initializer, ``init()``, with no parameters, which initializes the stored temperature value to ``32.0`` (the freezing point of water when expressed in the Fahrenheit scale).

-Initializer methods always begin with ``init``, and do not require the ``func`` keyword before their name.
+Initializers always begin with ``init``.
-Unlike Objective-C, Swift initializer methods do not return a value.
+Unlike Objective-C, Swift initializers do not return a value.
 Their primary role is to ensure that new instances of that type are correctly initialized before they are used for the first time.